AllenSWDB/allenswdb.github.io/databook/physiology/ephys/visual-coding/vcnp-lfp.md

 There are six probes available, and all of them have LFP data.
-Note that there is a small subset of probes across the entire dataset that only have spike data, due to high levels of electrical noise contamining the LFP band.
+Note that there is a small subset of probes across the entire dataset that only have spike data, due to high levels of electrical noise contaminating the LFP band.
 To see which sessions are missing LFP data, you can check the `probes` table from the `EcephysProjectCache`: